 - music venue

-Graduates from MSc Management have gone into senior management positions around the world.
-Graduates in 2012 secured jobs in a wide range of positions which included Managers (for example Department Managers, Brand Managers, Communications Managers and Sales Managers), Analysts, Auditors and Bankers.
+Graduates from MSc Management have gone into senior management positions around the world, in a wide range of positions including Managers (for example Department Managers, Brand Managers, Communications Managers and Sales Managers), Analysts, Auditors and Bankers.

 - business analysts